idoven/Idoven-DS-ECG-Scan/README.md

 Ensure the accuracy and integrity of the digital signal in representing the original paper record.
 ### Evaluation:

-Evaluate the accuracy of the digitized ECG signals against manually digitized benchmarks.
 Provide a detailed analysis of the algorithm's performance, including any limitations and potential improvements.
 ## Data:
 You are provided with a dataset containing images of ECG paper records from various sources, angles, and quality.
 All the data is storage into the data folder.